inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ### Average time between motor block assessments (a) Day and (b) night

+Number of patients with an epidural infusion in the last 12 hours

-Measurement Interval - average time between motor block assessments in the last 24 hours- front tile metric calculation
+Aaverage time between motor block assessments (day) (night) in the last 24 hours- front tile metric calculation

 This calculation will look at all Motor block assessments for epidural patients.
 The average time between scores should be calculated from ACTUAL documented motor block scores in EPIC (ie. those with a _dt stamp) and not any forward-filled scores